Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 MAKE AHEAD: If you’re planning to make this elbow macaroni salad ahead of time, it’s best to prepare the salad without adding the dressing.
 Cook the macaroni, chop the veggies, and mix everything together except for the dressing.

-IN THE FRIDGE: You can keep this creamy macaroni salad in the fridge for up to 4 days in an airtight container.
+IN THE FRIDGE: You can store this creamy macaroni salad in the refrigerator, in a covered container, for up to 2 days

 This classic elbow macaroni pasta salad recipe is a crowd-pleasing favorite that is quick and easy to make.
 Combine macaroni noodles with crisp vegetables and a fast, from-scratch sauce for a winning side dish that is an excellent choice for any meal or potluck.